chancelorb/pong-game-project/project-worksheet.md

 key up || down: starts the playGame function, this creates the ball and fires it towards playerTwo;
 count points function: counts++ when ball is passed the paddle;

-The players play by moving there buttons till one player has reached 10 points.
+The players play by moving their buttons till one player has reached 10 points.

 End page
 When 10 points are reached: function pop up winner screen.